Ofrenda de Luz

 Where?

-To avoid crowds, it was collectively defined that the public space to activate would be the streets of the town through a caravan of intervened cars.
-The caravan drove through Malinalco carrying an offering of light to the dead and following a route through the different altars in homes honouring their dead.
+To avoid crowds, it was collectively decided to activate the streets of the town through a caravan of consecutive cars.
+The caravan drove through Malinalco carrying an offering of light to the dead and following a route that passed by different altars in homes honouring the dead.

 How?